nasa-jpl/explorer-1/CONTRIBUTING.md

 #### Adding a component story

 1. **Create a folder:** all stories live in `/storybook/stories/`.
 If you are adding a component, create a new folder for your component in `/storybook/stories/components/`.
 2. **Create a template file:** create a file for your HTML template.
 The filename should match your component name, e.g. `MyComponent.js`.
-It should include one exported constant, named with your components name, and appended with `Template`.
+It should include one exported constant, named with your component's name, and appended with `Template`.
 It will look something like this:

    ```js
    // MyComponent.js